 Georgetown Foodie Tour

-Head out with Magia DC to Georgetown to sample some foodie staples and learn a bit about the history of one of DC’s most famous neighborhoods.
+Head out with Mangia DC to Georgetown to sample some foodie staples and learn a bit about the history of one of DC’s most famous neighborhoods.
 Georgetown is home to some of the city’s most notable historical residents, local commerce, embassies, and of course, culinary gems.
-Mangia DC pays tribute to Georgetown by learning about its early iconic years as we stroll off the beaten path to taste from local eateries.
+Mangia DC pays tribute to Georgetown by learning about its early iconic years as you stroll off the beaten path to taste from local eateries.
 Portions and drink are included in the ticket price of $65.

 DC City Center

 City Center is the high-end shopping and dining are in DC.
 From luxury retailers like Louis Vuitton, Dior, and Gucci to famous chefs, like French Chef Daniel Boulud’s DBGB Kitchen and Bar and one of my personal favorites, Mediterranean-focused Fig & Olive.
 City Center also has a beautiful park with a fountain and interactive video displays in the middle, perfect for that Instagram shot.

 City Center DC is a shopping and dining complex for the well-heeled, or those who like to pretend they are…

 Washington DC is home to the Smithsonian Museum Collection.
 There are literally dozens of museums to choose from.
 I narrowed it down to a few of my favorites for you to choose from, but if you’d like to see a more comprehensive list check out Culture Capital’s Guide.